How to make Instant Pot Chickpeas- no soaking required! Cooking your chickpeas from scratch will save you money and tastes so much better than canned.

 Cooking chickpeas in an Instant Pot is pretty much the easiest way to cook them!

-How to store Instant Pot chickpeas?
-Store in the fridge in a sealed container (and some of the cooking liquid) for up to 4 days.
+How to store cooked chickpeas?
+Store in the fridge in a sealed container (cover with cooking liquid) for up to 4 days.
 For longer term storage, freeze!
-I freeze in jars (leave 1/4 of the jar empty to account for expansion, and leave the jars off until completely frozen).
+I freeze in jars (leave 1/4 of the jar empty to account for expansion, and leave the lids off until completely frozen).

 Instant Pot Chickpeas